git-town/git-town/CONTRIBUTING.md

 ```
 Add a foo feature to "git bar"

-This automatically foos changes before they get
-barred into a separate branch, thereby preventing
+This automatically foos changes before they get barred into a separate branch.
-the need to foo later when shipping
+This keeps the final foo simpler when shipping that branch later.

 Implements #123
 ```